SohailR98/Major_Proj/README.md

 Sohail Rashed
 Asad Kamal

-#License
+## License
-This project is licensed under the [insert your chosen license here].
+This project is licensed under the GNU.
 For more details, please refer to the LICENSE file.

 Feel free to tryout the website https://major-proj-sohail-assad.herokuapp.com/